 Is My Product Working?

 For most startups and small businesses, analyzing your sales, your target audience, and your growth are extremely important in the early days.
-For example, if you've founded a startup within the cannabis industry then yes, it's important to invest in a reliable dispensary pos system, spend money on marketing, and build hype for your brand.
 However, this won't be worth the investment if you realize that your product doesn't actually help or work.
 If your startup isn't providing consumers with worth then it's not going to be able to grow.

 So, what is the most fundamental question that a product owner or manager would want to get answered with the help of data?
 After a decade of wrestling with product analytics, first as an engineer, then as a product manager, and later as a founder, I've come to realize the question is "Is my product working?" or maybe some variant of that.